 Multiple sclerosis (MS) is an autoimmune disease.
-The body’s immune system mistakenly attacks a substance that surrounds and protects the nerves in the brain and spinal cord.
-This substance is called myelin.
+The body’s immune system mistakenly attacks a substance called myelin that surrounds and protects the nerves in the brain and spinal cord.

 Myelin allows signals to move quickly and smoothly through the nerves.
-When it’s injured and scarred, the signals slow down and miscommunicate, causing the symptoms of MS.
+When it’s injured, the signals slow down and miscommunicate, causing the symptoms of MS.

 Symptoms of MS depend on which nerves have been affected.
-Since the myelin damage is spotty and can affect any part of the central nervous system, the symptoms of MS are unpredictable and vary from person to person.
+Because the myelin damage is spotty and can affect any part of the central nervous system (CNS), the symptoms of MS are unpredictable and vary from person to person.

 Most symptoms of MS in children are the same as in adults, including: